 (Gorinkan Building 2F, 3-59-11 Koenji, Suginami, Tokyo)

-Located alongside the tracks of the Chuo Line, one of the main train lines that goes horizontally across Tokyo, Koenji’s Enban is home to obscure and strange releases.
+Located alongside the tracks of the Chuo Line, one of the main train lines that go horizontally across Tokyo, Koenji’s Enban is home to obscure and strange releases.
 With a good majority of releases being handmade by the artists themselves, the space also regularly hosts small live events and other artistic activities (one time I walked into a throat singing lecture.)
 An early home to the likes of Afrirampo and Nissennenmondai, the store is a haven for music lovers who are into the very fringes of indie music.

 – Ryotaro Aoki (Japan Times)